gregorio-project/hyphen-la/doc/modern-hyphenation.md

 3. If an epenthesis (*d*, *g*, or *s*) occurs at the word boundary, the word boundary is ignored.
 The word is hyphenated according to the general rules.
-A possible hyphenation point after the first letter of the second element in suppressed.
+A possible hyphenation point after the first letter of the second element is suppressed.
 	- *ab-stra-ho* (not *abs-traho*), *ab-sti-neo* (not *abs-tineo*), *ab-scon-do* (not *abs-condo*), *ab-sce-do* (not *abs-cedo*)